codeswithclair/restaurant-management-system/README.md

-# 🍽️ Restaurant Management System – Software Engineering Prototype
+# 🍽️ Restaurant Operations System – Software Engineering Prototype

 ## 📘 Project Overview
 This repository contains an **academic project developed for the _Fundamentos de Ingeniería de Software_ course**.